alangpierce/sucrase/README.md

 Flow.
 Because of this smaller scope, Sucrase can get away with an architecture that is much more performant but less extensible and maintainable.

 **Current state:** The project is in active development.
-It is about 13x faster than Babel and about 5x faster than TypeScript, and it has been tested on hundreds of thousands of lines of code.
-You may still find bugs when running on your code, though.
-You probably shouldn't use it in production, but you may find it useful in development.
+It is about 15x faster than Babel and about 6x faster than TypeScript, and it has been tested on hundreds of thousands of lines of code.
+Still, you may find correctness issues when running on a large codebase.
 Feel free to file issues!

 Sucrase can convert the following codebases with all tests passing:
 * Sucrase itself (6K lines of code excluding Babylon fork, typescript, imports).
 * The [Benchling](https://benchling.com/) frontend codebase
   (500K lines of code, JSX, imports).
 * [Babel](https://github.com/babel/babel) (63K lines of code, flow, imports).
+* [React](https://github.com/facebook/react) (86K lines of code, JSX, flow,
+  imports).
 * [TSLint](https://github.com/palantir/tslint) (20K lines of code, typescript,
   imports).
 * [Apollo client](https://github.com/apollographql/apollo-client) (34K lines of